Motorcycle safety tips

-Follow at a safe distance - two seconds behind the vehicle in front of you is best in ideal conditions.
-Allow more time and distance in bad weather, heavy traffic or as you approach curves and intersections.
+Follow at a safe distance behind the vehicle in front of you.
+Allow more time and distance in poor weather conditions, heavy traffic and as you approach curves and intersections.

 Obey the laws

-The rules of the road apply to motorcyclists and you should always use turn signals and stay in your lane because other motorists are more likely to see you when you're in a travel lane.
-You should also know and obey traffic laws, especially speed limits, and learn the rules of riding double before taking a passenger.
+Follow the rules of the road and obey traffic laws — especially speed limits and the use of turn signals.
+Try to stay in your lane — as opposed to driving on the shoulder or lane-splitting — because other motorists are more likely to see you when you're in a travel lane.
+Also think about learning the rules of riding double before taking a passenger.

-If you're in a car you should always be alert for motorcyclists.
-Share the road with them by being respectful and courteous and using turn signals to change lanes or merge into traffic.
+If you're in a car, it is good practice to be alert for motorcyclists.
+Respectfully share the road with them by being courteous and using turn signals to change lanes or when merging into traffic.

-While on the road check mirrors and blind spots before changing lanes.
-Watch for motorcycles with turn signals flashing and wait until they turn or the driver turns the signal off, because unlike cars, motorcycle signals don't always have auto-cancel.
-Also watch for sudden moves by motorcycles due to road hazards, such as potholes or debris.
+While on the road, check mirrors and blind spots before changing lanes.
+Watch for motorcycles with turn signals flashing and wait until they turn or the driver turns the signal off because unlike cars, motorcycle signals don't always have auto-cancel.
+Also watch for sudden moves by motorcyclists due to road hazards, such as dodging potholes or debris.